Abstracts are due by 11:59 PST, February 4, 2018

 presentations facilitated by a moderator and discussant.
 Abstract submission for clinical

-or research presentations are welcome.
+or research presentations is welcome.

 Please note, abstract presentations can be submitted in French for presentation in French.
 Based on submissions received, efforts will be made to create a French language stream.

 Abstracts submissions should follow a prescribed format or all five presentation types.

 The clinical stream refers to items such as the development of innovative programs or interventions/service delivery/model of care.
 Word Limit: 250 words.
 Format:

 - Methodology (needs assessment, theoretical model, description of intervention, outcome

 The research streams refer to work that is primarily based on the scientific method of discovery

 of hypothesis testing or theory development.
 This stream can include work from protocols to